 If you have a poor credit score, or you have little or no credit history because you’ve never taken out a loan or credit card before, a credit builder credit card could help you rebuild your credit score or create a good credit history.

-But before you apply, it’s important to know exactly how these cards work so you can make the most of them to improve your credit score as quickly as possible.
+But before you apply, it’s important to know exactly how these cards work so you can make the most of them to improve your credit score.

 What are credit building credit cards?